sahiliamsso/docs/source/authn-guide/otp.md

 2. Configure oxAuth to use OTP authentication by default:
     - Log into oxTrust with administrative permissions.
-    - Open "Configuration→Manage Authentication" page.
+    - Navigate to `Configuration` > `Manage Authentication`.
-    - Scroll to "Default Authentication Method" panel.
+    - Select `Default Authentication Method` tab.
 Select "otp" authentication mode.
-    - Click "Update" button at the bottom of this page.
+    - Click `Update` button at the bottom of this page.

 ![defaulttab](../img/user-authn/otp/default-authtab.png)